-Tests to diagnose Peyronie's disease and understand exactly what's causing your symptoms may include the following:
+Tests to diagnose Peyronie's disease and understand exactly what's causing your symptoms might include the following:

-- Other tests.
-Your doctor may order ultrasound, X-rays or other tests to examine the penis when it's erect.
-Before taking images of your penis, you will likely receive an injection directly into the penis that causes it to become erect.
-You'll be given local anesthesia to lessen pain before the injection.
 Ultrasound is the most commonly used test for penis abnormalities.
 Ultrasound tests use sound waves to produce images of soft tissues.
-It can show the presence of scar tissue, blood flow to the penis and any abnormalities.
+These tests can show the presence of scar tissue, blood flow to the penis and any other abnormalities.

 - Hatzimouratidis K, et al. EAU guidelines on penile curvature.
 European Urology.
 2012;62:543.

 - Wein AJ, et al. Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed May 11, 2014.

 - Brandt WO, et al. Peyronie's disease: Diagnosis and medical management. http://www.uptodate.com/home.
 Accessed May 11, 2014.

 - Ferri FF.
 Ferri's Clinical Advisor 2014: 5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
 Accessed May 11, 2014.